This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 Total Number of Calories

 Which values you should look for will depend on your health goals and current lifestyle.
-Finding a nutritional drink for seniors and elderly folks with the right amount of calories requires considering how many calories you already consume daily, how physically active you are, and what your weight goals are.
+Finding a nutritional drink for seniors and elderly folks with the right amount of calories requires considering how many calories you already consume daily, how physically active you are, and your weight goals.

 Variety of Nutrients